XRPLF/xrpl-dev-portal/content/concepts/tokens/demurrage.md

 Demurrage was supported in ripple-lib versions **0.7.37** through **0.12.9**.
 Demurrage is ***not supported*** in most modern libraries.

-The following code samples demonstrate how to use compatible versions of ripple-lib to convert between ledger values and display values.
+The following code samples show how to use compatible versions of ripple-lib to convert between ledger values and display values.
 Also see the [Ripple Demurrage Calculator](https://ripple.github.io/ripple-demurrage-tool/).

 To convert from a display value to a ledger value, use `Amount.from_human()`: